aaronpruzaniec/react-portfolio/README.md

-Adaptation of portfolio into react
+Adaptation of portfolio to react